 If you are thinking about re-siding your home now that the warmer weather has arrived in New Jersey, there are many options available.
-We know that the prospect of re-siding your home can be daunting: It’s an investment of time and money, and the appearance of your home and durability of the siding you choose are paramount.
+We know that the prospect of re-siding your home can be daunting: It’s an investment of time and money, and the appearance of your home and the durability of the siding you choose is paramount.

 If you’ve done any research at all, you’ve probably heard the term “lap siding.”
 You may already have it on your home, or perhaps you’ve seen it on homes around your neighborhood— but what is it?
 Lap siding is so-named because the individual pieces of siding partially overlap each other.

 Horizontal Dutch Lap Siding

 Horizontal Dutch Lap Siding is the most common.
 Sometimes referred to as clapboard siding, these long, planks of siding are slightly thicker at the bottom than at the top, and are typically installed from the bottom up.

 Once one piece of lap siding is laid down, the next piece that goes on top will slightly overlap its bottom with the section under it.
 In addition to creating an appealing finished look, this also helps moisture run off one piece of siding and onto the next, rather than staying in one place or penetrating the siding.

 Horizontal lap siding is available in different widths; the most common is 5-1/4 inches, though wider widths are available.
 It is sold in 12-foot-long sections to minimize the number of seams that will be visible.
 Remember that because the boards overlap each other, your siding planks will appear narrower when you are finished.

 Horizontal lap is also available in different textures.
 Some people prefer a clean matte finish, while others like the look of the wood grain.
 You can mix and match different textures and widths to suit your tastes and give your home its own style.